-2.4 Typical connection diagram
+Typical connection diagram

 The following diagram is a typical connectivity diagram for a basic setup with analog inputs, analog outputs.
+Stacked configurations with miniDSP I/O cards such as miniAMP/miniDIGI are shown in later sections of this user manual.
 To prevent any damage, make sure the board is turned OFF before doing any connection modifications.